-Definition and Epidemiology of Ichthyosis Vulgaris
+Definition of Ichthyosis Vulgaris

-Ichthyosis vulgaris has an incidence of 1 in 250.
+Among keratinization disorders, ichthyosis vulgaris is the most common with an incidence of 1 in 250.
 It is commonly seen in Caucasians living in temperate climates.
 Males and females are equally affected.
-Among keratinization disorders, ichthyosis vulgaris is the most common.
+The typical age of onset is 3–12 years.

 Etiology of Ichthyosis Vulgaris

+Normally, it binds to keratin filaments, resulting in their aggregation, thus causing flattening of the stratum corneum corneocytes (keratinocytes).
 The normal function of this gene has a crucial role in the integumentary barrier function.
 Filaggrin gene has been mapped to chromosome 1q21.
 Mutations of this gene predispose the affected individual to atopic eczema, atopic asthma, and even psoriasis.

-Other factors that determine the severity of scaling include deficiency of amino acid break-down products of filaggrin that are water-retentive and defects in serine proteases.
+Other factors that determine the severity of scaling include deficiency of amino acid breakdown products of filaggrin that are water-retentive and defects in serine proteases.
 A mutation in the steroid sulfatase gene can also lead to more severe ichthyosis.

 Pathology and Pathophysiology of Ichthyosis Vulgaris

 Filaggrin mutations result in disorganized lamellar bilayers and impaired lamellar bilayer maturation.
 Filaggrin proteolysis is important for skin homeostasis.
-It is usually fully degraded into constituent amino acids, namely, glutamine, arginine and histidine, and subsequently hydrolyzed further into acidic, polycarboxylic acid osmolytes that are responsible for maintaining the stratum corneum hydration (the “natural moisturizing factors”).
+It is usually fully degraded into constituent amino acids, namely, glutamine, arginine, and histidine, and subsequently hydrolyzed further into acidic, polycarboxylic acid osmolytes that are responsible for maintaining the stratum corneum hydration (the “natural moisturizing factors”).

 Reduction in filaggrin also decreases the ability of the squames to maintain their hydration as they move up progressively through the stratum corneum; this results in the characteristic excessive scale.